 Iconic brands do a continuously great job of engaging with their franchisees.
 Make an annual franchisee survey part of your management toolkit.
 Don’t stick it in a drawer!
 Create value for your franchisees by demonstrating real alignment.
 Great franchisee satisfaction scores and consistent growth go hand in hand….so don’t “look for growth.”
 Instead, find ways to drive franchisee satisfaction, and the demand will be there.

-Five Strategies for Turning Low Satisfaction Scores into a Win
+Six Strategies for Turning Low Satisfaction Scores into a Win